zigpy/zha-device-handlers/README.md

 ```
 5. Restart Home Assistant to make the quirk take effect.

+6. If and when a better ZHA Device Handler quirk is merged into the zha-quirks package then remove the custom quirk you added and possibly the whole folder if it is the last one.
+Make sure to revert at least `enable_quirks: true` to `false` in the settings then reboot Home Assistant

 Note!
-If your Home Assistant is running inside a container then you must then you must edit and add the file inside that container, see https://github.com/zigpy/zha-device-handlers/discussions/693
+If your Home Assistant is running inside a container then you must then you must edit and add or remove the file inside that container, see https://github.com/zigpy/zha-device-handlers/discussions/693

-6. Once the quirk is merge

-Remove the custom quirk and possibly the whole folder if it's the last one.
-Make sure to revert at least `enable_quirks: true` to `false` in the settings then reboot home assistant
 # Thanks

 - Special thanks to damarco for the majority of the device tracker code